No Place to Hide (1981 film): Plot

 Originally, Adele accompanies her, but a sudden meeting with James forces her to leave.
 During this meeting, James tells her that he heard from Letterman that Amy is suicidal.
 Considering that she will receive her father's estate when she turns 21 in three months, it would leave them penniless.
 Adele puts up an act as though she only cares about Amy's well-being, but it later turns out that she set everything up to drive Amy insane, with Letterman posing as the mysterious man.
 Letterman, meanwhile, has gone to the cabin, and after a struggle, he sedates Amy and puts her on a boat, pushing her into the river.
 Afterwards, he comforts Adele, who feels somewhat guilty due to her recent bonding with Amy.

 Shortly later, strange events start to occur to Adele in the mansion, such as locked doors that suddenly open, and a sculpture of Amy that disappears.
-She becomes convinced that someone is messing with her, but Letterman convinces her that she is imaginating it all.
+She becomes convinced that someone is messing with her, but Letterman convinces her that she is imagining it all.
 One night, she is determined that she is hearing Amy's cries, until she receives a phone call from James, informing her that Amy's body has been found.
 The following night, Adele is startled when Amy suddenly appears before her door.
 Around the same time, Letterman arrives, and Adele, thinking his attempts to enter her room are Amy's, shoots through the door, killing him.

 It turns out that Amy's death was a set-up from James, David and Amy to eventually scare her into the confession of killing Amy's father.
 Shortly after Adele's arrest, Amy is happy to celebrate her two months with David.
 In the final scene, David whispers "Soon, Amy, soon".